College of Science Commencement: Frequently Asked Questions

 - What do I wear?

 We encourage you to wear cap and gown, but you can also wear business dress.
-Cap and gowns are available for sale through the UA Bookstore.
+Graduate students being hooded, must wear cap & gown.
+Order your cap and gown from the UA Bookstore.

 - I saw a photographer taking photos during the ceremony; how can I order them?